flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-for-your-weekend-reading/index.md

     _key: card-2-4909042c-e387-42b4-b4f9-1d0ae625f58f
   - order: 2
     body: >-
-      > ‘With Iran’s oil essentially out of reach, gas prices may not see the typical decline we had been expecting.
+      > "With Iran’s oil essentially out of reach, gas prices may not see the typical decline we had been expecting.
 That’s not going to be good news for motorists.”

       Patrick Dehaan, Head of Petroleum Analysis for Gasbuddy.com - a site that